 Autoimmune disorders cause the body to have an underactive or overactive immune system.
 If your immune system fails to perform its job or doesn’t do it the right way, the immune system tends to attack the wrong thing or even fail to attack, and the results can be adverse.
 If you cannot work due to an autoimmune disorder and you have professional medical evidence to support your claim, your condition is likely to be considered a disability.

-Whether it happens naturally or due to environmental toxins, lupus, multiple sclerosis, myasthenia gravis, systemic sclerosis, inflammatory bowel disease, HIV/AIDS, inflammatory arthritis, and Goodpasture syndrome are some of the medical conditions that qualify for long term disability benefits.
+Whether it happens naturally or due to environmental toxins, lupus, myasthenia gravis, systemic sclerosis, inflammatory bowel disease, HIV/AIDS, inflammatory arthritis, and Goodpasture syndrome are some of the medical conditions that qualify for long term disability benefits.
 Many autoimmune disorders affect multiple body systems.

 Special Senses and Speech Disorders

 Special senses and speech disorders are some of the medical conditions that often qualify for LTD benefits.
 Any medical condition that chronically or permanently impairs your special senses or prevents you from speaking to your full capacity might qualify for long-term disability coverage.
 These conditions often include visual impairment, hearing impairment, speech disorders, macular degeneration, extensive burns, and diabetic retinopathy.

 Hematological disorders, also known as blood disorders, are conditions that may prevent you from working.
 They occur when the blood fails to produce properly from the bone marrow or fails in the bloodstream.
 A hematological disorder or syndrome that reoccurs may be considered a chronic impairment.